Generalized persistence dynamics for active motion: Introduction

-Many theoretical frameworks that take into account the persistence of active motion have been considered over the years, nevertheless, two of them have been widely used, the so-called \emph{active Brownian motion} (ABM)\cite{schweitzer2007brownian,KurzthalerSciRep2016}, for which the persistence of orientation is faded by rotational diffusion, and \emph{run-and-tumble motion} (RTM)\cite{MartensEPJE2012}, for which the persistence of the direction of motion is lost by the instantaneous, temporally uncorrelated tumbling events.
-In the long-time regime, both frameworks are well-approximated by the the telegrapher's equation for the probability density of finding a particle at position $\boldsymbol{x}$ at time $t$, $\rho(\boldsymbol{x},t)$, which in $d$ spatial dimensions is given by where $\Gamma^{-1}$ is the \emph{persistence time} and $c$ the propagation speed.
-These two quantities are directly related to: i) the inverse of the rotational diffusion coefficient $D_{R}$ and the particle swimming speed $v_{0}$ in the model of ABM if the identifications $\Gamma=d(d-1)D_{R}$ and $c=v_{0}$, are made, respectively; and ii) to the inverse of the tumbling rate $\lambda$ and the particle running speed $v_{0}$ in the model of RTM if $\Gamma=d\lambda$ and $c=v_{0}$, are chosen respectively.
-The \emph{persistence length}, defined as $\ell_{p}=c\,\Gamma^{-1}$, characterizes the length scale.
+Generally, the reduced descriptions just mentioned lead to the so-called \emph{telegrapher's equation} \cite{GoldsteinQJMAM1951,MasoliverPhysicaA1993,WeissPhysicaA2002}, which emerges as an approximation valid only in the long-time regime.
+This has been analyzed for a particular model of active motion in Euclidean spaces in two and three dimensions \cite{SevillaPRE2015,SevillaPRE2016}, and in two-dimensional curved manifolds \cite{CastroPRE2018, ApazaSoftMatter2018J}.
+For instance, two well-known models that take into account the persistence of active motion have been considered over the years \cite{CatesEPL2013}: the so-called \emph{active Brownian motion} (ABM)\cite{schweitzer2007brownian,KurzthalerSciRep2016} for which the persistence of orientation is faded by rotational diffusion, and \emph{run-and-tumble motion} (RTM)\cite{MartensEPJE2012}, for which the persistence of the direction of motion is lost by the instantaneous, temporally uncorrelated tumbling events.
+In the long-time regime, both frameworks are well approximated by the the telegrapher's equation for the probability density of finding a particle at position $\boldsymbol{x}$ at time $t$, $\rho(\boldsymbol{x},t)$, which in $d$ spatial dimensions is given by

+where $\Gamma^{-1}$ is the \emph{persistence time} and $c$ the propagation speed.
+These two quantities are directly related to (1) the inverse of the rotational diffusion coefficient $D_{R}$ and the particle swimming speed $v_{0}$ in the model of ABM when the identifications $\Gamma=d(d-1)D_{R}$ and $c=v_{0}$ are made, respectively, and (2) the inverse of the tumbling rate $\lambda$ and the particle running speed $v_{0}$ in the model of RTM when $\Gamma=d\lambda$ and $c=v_{0}$ are chosen, respectively.
+The \emph{persistence length}, defined as $\ell_{p}=c\,\Gamma^{-1}$, characterizes the average length for which the particle maintains the direction of motion.